oricis/Caliopen/README.md

 Below is our target repository structure.
 For now, all directories are not created, as some Caliopen's components are still missing or are not yet implemented.

-###top level
+### top level
 ```
-├── distrib : (to be done) binaries for different platforms
-├── doc     : (to be done) all documentation for developers, administrators and users
+├── doc     : (to be contiued) all documentation for developers, administrators and users
 ├── infra   : (to be done) tools to manage and supervise Caliopen platform
 └── src     : all source code goes here
 ```